 Start your Mérida exploration in the morning by joining a walking tour of Mérida city center.
 Have lunch at one of the many Mexican restaurants in the city center.

-After lunch stroll along the beautiful Paseo de Montejo which is a notable avenue of Mérida and is the location of some of the most iconic buildings and monuments of the city.
-In the afternoon, make sure to stop by Museo Casa Montejo, a beautifully restored house from the 16th century that has been transformed into a museum.
+Later in the afternoon, make sure to stop by Museo Casa Montejo, a beautifully restored house from the 16th century that has been transformed into a museum.

 Paseo de Montejo (Mérida) |